BuidlGuidl/eth-tech-tree-challenges-old/README.md

-# Template For Challenge - ETH Tech Tree
+# Multisend Challenge - ETH Tech Tree
 *--Change the above "Template For Challenge" to the challenge name--* *--Add a paragraph sized story that pulls in the challenger to their mission--*

+Once we finish these methods we will have you deploy your contract on a testnet to be checked against our foundry tests that autograde your submission.

+It already has an object in challenges.json which has the name field 'multisend'.
 *--End of story section--*

 ## Contents